jmservera/miscdemos/web/promptlab_advanced.md

 ### Step 2: Initiating a SWOT Analysis with Zero-Shot Prompting

+Let's begin with <strong>Zero-shot prompting</strong>.

-Zero-shot prompting involves giving the AI a broad prompt without specific examples, allowing it to generate open-ended responses.
+Zero-shot prompting involves giving the AI a broad prompt without specific examples, allowing it to generate open-ended responses.<br><br>

+<strong>Imagine...</strong><br><br>
-Imagine you're the CEO of a EcoVerse Solutions - a leading company for Co2 storage.
+You're the CEO of a EcoVerse Solutions - a leading company for Co2 storage.

 Your mission is to lead strategic growth while ensuring innovation.
 Alongside you is an AI-driven executive assistant that you can prompt to tackle this task.